 1. What are your rates?

 Each event is different requiring its own particular requirements.
-Our rates start at $100 for a basic PA system to $2000 or more per day.
-For the mobile production truck the charges are $50 per hour plus travel.
+Our rates start at $150 for a basic PA system to $2000 or more.
 For most projects we offer a package price.
-Discounts for multiple day events may apply.
 Contact us for more information.